tasmota/docs/integrations/AWS-IoT.md

 Thanks to the switch of Arduino to BearSSL and aggressive optimization, the amount of memory needed is as low as 6.0k during normal operation, and an additional 6.6k during connection (TLS handshake).
 This makes it totally doable with standard 'Tasmota' firmware with Web and Hue emulation activated.
 You should see more than 20k of memory still available.

 ### Caveats

-As mentioned earlier, this is still experimental and we are happy to get your feedback.

 AWS IoT requires each Tasmota device to have its own distinct Private Key and Certificate (~800 bytes).
 Although you could imagine to use the same Private Key in all your devices, this is considered as a very bad practice.
 You are warned!